 Written Decision.
-The administrator will give a written decision to each applicant after making a determination of eligibility each time a person applies.
-The decision will be given to the applicant within 24 hours of receiving a completed and signed application (22 M.R.S.A. § 4305(3)) (see Article IV, section 4.6).
+Each time a person applies, the Administrator will provide a written decision to the applicant after making a determination of eligibility.
+The decision will be given to the applicant within 24 hours after a completed and signed application is received (22 M.R.S. § 4305(3)) (see Ordinance § 4.6).

-When an applicant submits an incomplete or unsigned application, due to the 24-hour decision requirement placed on the GA administrator, the GA administrator may decide to render a notice of "ineligibility" and provide the applicant with another application to submit as soon as is practicable for the applicant.
+In order to comply with the statutory requirement to issue a decision within 24 hours, if an applicant submits an incomplete or unsigned application, the Administrator may decide to issue a notice of "ineligibility" and provide the applicant with another application to submit as soon as is practicable for the applicant.

-In order to ensure that applicants understand their rights, it is the responsibility of the general assistance administrator to explain the applicants' right to a fair hearing in the written notice of decision.
+The Administrator must explain the applicant's right to a fair hearing in the Administrator's written notice of decision.

-Contents.
+Contents of Decision.
 After an application has been completed, applicants will be given written notice of any decision concerning their eligibility for assistance.
-In addition to the contents of a written decision listed in section 4.6 of this ordinance, the notice will state that applicants:
+In addition to the items listed in Ordinance § 4.6, the notice of decision will include a statement that:

-- a) have the right to a fair hearing and the method by which they may obtain a fair hearing and; - b) have the right to contact the DHHS if they believe the municipality has violated the law.
-The decision will state the method for notifying the department.
+- a) the applicant has the right to a fair hearing and how to request a fair hearing, and: - b) the applicant has the right to contact the DHHS if they believe the municipality has violated the law.
+The decision will include contact information for the appropriate DHHS office.

 Disbursement of General Assistance.
-Except when determined impractical by the administrator, all general assistance will be provided in the form of a voucher or purchase order payable to a vendor or through direct municipal payment to a provider of goods or services.
-General assistance will not be issued in the form of a cash payment to an applicant unless there is no alternative to making such a cash payment, in which case the administrator shall document the circumstances for issuing general assistance in the form of cash (22 M.R.S.A. § 4305(6)).
+Except when the Administrator determines it is impractical, all GA will be provided as a voucher or purchase order payable to a vendor or through direct municipal payment to a provider of goods or services.
+GA will not be issued in the form of a cash payment to an applicant unless there is no alternative to the cash payment, in which case the Administrator shall document the circumstances requiring GA to be issued in the form of cash.
+(22 M.R.S. § 4305(6)).

-ARTICLE VII

-The Fair Hearing
+ARTICLE VII - The Fair Hearing